-The Bioenergy Association has set up schemes for the registration or accreditation of members involved in specified sector activities.
+In addition the association has set up schemes for the registration or accreditation of members involved in specified sector activities.
 In order to back these schemes and ensure that they are meaningful the association has established procedures where any performance less than best practice can be referred to the relevant scheme administrator.